My kids are getting older and sometimes it becomes a battle to get them to complete schoolwork and chores.

 I am not a morning person, but I force myself to get up and make a good breakfast for my kids.
 It’s best for us all and makes a big difference.

-Also, we still do circle time together, praying, Bible reading, and planning our day.
+Also, we still do “circle time” together, praying, Bible reading, and planning our day.

 There are times when a child must clean up alone, but he’s often more willing since I helped last time.
 I remind him of that and verbally tell him how to break it into chunks so it’s not overwhelming.
+I provide pretty baskets and shelves to make everything easier and neater.

 Model Servant Leadership